ALABAMA RECIPROCAL PISTOL PERMIT (CONCEALED CARRY) AGREEMENT

 WITH THE FOLLOWING STATES:

-The State of Alabama does recognize concealed carry pistol licenses or permits issued by other states that recognize Alabama pistol licenses (SEE THE ABOVE LIST).
+The State of Alabama recognizes concealed carry pistol licenses or permits issued by other states; however, the carrier must observe all applicable laws while in Alabama.
+(SEE THE ABOVE LIST).
 Also, a person may carry or transport a long gun (rifle or shotgun) without a permit.
 A person may lawfully transport a firearm, including a handgun, from one state in which they are legal to possess to another state without a permit as required under Alabama law, provided the following conditions are met:

 - The firearm is unloaded.